Ba'athist Iraq: 1968 coup

 al-Bakr, as the leader of the coup's military operation, retained his position as Regional Secretary of the Ba'ath Party, and was elected to the posts of Chairman of the Revolutionary Command Council, President and Prime Minister.
 In the immediate aftermath of the coup, a power struggle developed between al-Bakr and Naif.
-In all practicality, Naif should have had the upper hand; he was a respected officer and was supported by the common soldier. al-Bakr, however, proved to be more cunning, persuasive and organised than Naif, Daud and their supporters.
+In all practicality, Naif should have had the upper hand; he was a respected officer and was supported by the common soldiers. al-Bakr, however, proved to be more cunning, persuasive and organised than Naif, Daud and their supporters.
 One of al-Bakr's first decisions in office was to appoint over 100 new officers to the Republican Guard.
 Saddam Hussein worked, in the meantime, to establish the party's security and intelligence organisation to combat its enemies.
 On 29 July, Daud left for a tour to Jordan to inspect the Iraqi troops located there following the Six-Day War with Israel.
 The following day, Naif was invited to eat lunch at the Presidential Palace with al-Bakr, during which Saddam burst into the room with three accomplices and threatened Naif with death.
 Naif responded by crying out; "I have four children".
 Saddam ordered Naif to leave Iraq immediately if he wanted to live.
 Naif complied, was exiled to Morocco.
 An assassination attempt in 1973 was unsuccessful, but he was assassinated in London on the orders of Saddam in 1978.
 Daud shared a similar fate, and was exiled to Saudi Arabia.
-The Ba'athist were by no means ensured of victory; if any of Naif's supporters had known of the operation against him, Baghdad could have become the centre, in the words of journalist Con Coughlin, "of an ugly bloodbath".
+The Ba'athists were by no means ensured of victory; if any of Naif's supporters had known of the operation against him, Baghdad could have become the centre, in the words of journalist Con Coughlin, "of an ugly bloodbath".